 The Commission may impose additional bond amounts if the operator is in non-compliance, performing horizontal drilling, or any other sufficient reason that may pose additional risk.

 The premium that you pay for an Idaho Oil and Gas Well Surety Bond is dependent on credit and depth and the number of wells.
+Our rates start at 1% of the bond amount with good credit.
+Contact our Surety Bond Specialists for a free quote.
 For bond amounts over $50,000, personal and business financial statements may be required.

 Mineral rights in Idaho are legally considered the dominant estate over rights associated with owning the surface.